colshrapnel/safemysql/README.md

  * getIndCol($key,$query,$par1,$par2, ...) - returns 1-dimensional array, an indexed column, consists of key => value pairs
 4. For the whatever complex case always use **parse()** method.
 And insert already parsed parts via **?p** placeholder

-The rest is as usual - just create a usual SQL (with placeholders) and get a result.
+The rest is as usual - just create a regular SQL (with placeholders) and get a result.

 The main feature of this class is a <i>type-hinted placeholders</i>.
 And it's really great step further from just ordinal placeholders used in prepared statements.